Tyre talk

 Tyre facts, maintenance tips and the odd bit of news commentary, from a working mobile fitter covering Tayside, Perthshire and Fife.

-TPMS Fitting: Why the Sensor Needs Resetting Every Time
+TPMS Fitting: Why Sensors Need Resetting

 Tyre pressure sensors need resetting or replacing at almost every tyre change.
 Here's what TPMS fitting actually involves and why it's easy to miss.